Tarek-Radi/E-commerce-Data-Pipeline/README.md

 - Generate and review dbt documentation
 - Add screenshots of dbt lineage graph to the README
-- Build KPI models such as:
-  - sales per day
-  - revenue by category
-  - revenue by seller
 - Connect marts layer to Power BI
 - Integrate Airflow for orchestration:
   - Run ingestion script